dhanush1895/subenum/README.md

   </p>
 </p>

-There are many great scripts available on GitHub, however, I want to make myself a own script.
+There are many great scripts available on GitHub, however, I want to make myself an own script.

 Here's why:
 * Your time should be focused on creating something amazing.
 A project that solves a problem, helps others and understand's what's the code does in easy way.